taojy123/KeymouseGo/readme/README.English.md

 # Installation

-This program is written in `Python` and packed as executable file in `Windows` Platform.
+This program is written in `Python` and packed as executable file.
 You can download [release version](https://github.com/taojy123/KeymouseGo/releases) directly without installation of Python.

 ### Bundle with source code